Nice to meet you.

 What I dislike about Cvent Event Marketing & Management:

-• Some of the more advanced features might require technical help or product training.
+• I also came across reviews that suggested some of the more advanced features might require technical help or product training.

 What G2 users dislike about Cvent Event Marketing & Management: